threekeytherapy/threekeytherapy.com/_projects/about.md

 I am deeply inspired by Sufi and Buddhist traditions, lucid dreaming, shadow work, and being open to 'knowledge of self' in whatever form it comes.

-My other passion is helping government organizations become more open, transparant and collaborative, which I do as a coordinator and facilitator for international open source public sector software projects.
+My other passion is helping government organizations become more open, transparant and collaborative.
+I do this as a coordinator and facilitator for international open source software projects that serve a public interest.

 I have a Belgian passport, grew up in Asia, and speak English, Dutch, Spanish & French.